JJ (Skins series 3): Plot

 Returning home, JJ sees his mother, Cecilia (Juliet Cowan), overwhelmed by all of his issues and blames himself.
 He calls Cook to tell him how he feels, but Cook is preoccupied with having sex with a girl who JJ assumes is Effy.
 When he visits Effy, however, she reveals that she has not seen Cook in days.
 He asks her to leave Freddie and Cook alone; she refuses but offers to be his friend.
 JJ then visits Cook and discovers that he is having sex with their friend Pandora Moon (Lisa Backwell).
 Pretending not to have seen this, he then confronts Cook about ruining their friendship with Freddie and shouts at Cook for not caring about how he feels.
 Cook gives JJ a hug and promises that he'll always care about him.
 He brings JJ with him to buy drugs.
 They are almost arrested and, after running from the police, JJ pressures Cook into taking his prescription drugs instead before they meet their friends at a club.
 In the queue, Effy tells Naomi Campbell (Lily Loveless) that she knows about Naomi and Emily's relationship.
 Naomi reveals that she is unsure of her sexuality and realises that Effy is in love with Freddie, not Cook.
 JJ and Cook arrive and Thomas Tomone (Merveille Lukeba) lets them into the club where British electronica duo You Love Her Coz She's Dead are playing, announcing that Emily is already inside.
 Cook gets into a fight on the dancefloor and Freddie moves in to help when he discovers that JJ gave Cook his prescription drugs.

 Cook, under the influence of JJ's drugs, is compelled to tell the truth and confesses that Effy loves Freddie.
 Cook says that he loves Effy, but knows his feelings are not reciprocated and that is why he is having an affair with Pandora.
 Thomas, Pandora's boyfriend, overhears this and is furious.
 JJ leaves the club and finds a tearful Emily, who does not want to go home to face Katie.
-JJ invites her to spend the night with him and, after they agree to be friends, she gets him to have sex with her, as a "once-only charity event".
+JJ invites her to spend the night with him and, after they agree to be friends, Emily invites him to have sex with her and lose his virginity.
 JJ's mother meets Emily the next morning and watches them discuss the night before.
 She is overjoyed that he has made a real friend and believes that JJ will be alright after all.